Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Our method

 \subsection{The \texttt{Meta Subspace Pursuit} (\our{}) Algorithm}

-The \our{} algorithm can be viewed as a variant of the iterative hard thresholding (IHT) algorithm, initially introduced for solving compressed sensing problems in \cite{blumensath2009iterative}.
+The \our{} algorithm can be viewed as a variant of the iterative hard thresholding (IHT) algorithm, initially introduced for solving compressed sensing problems in \citep{blumensath2009iterative}.
 The IHT algorithm has since then been adapted and generalized to handle matrix rank minimization problems, similar to the formulation in Equation \eqref{intro1}.
 Here we further adapt the matrix rank minimization problem to solve the task-invariant subspace learning problem.
 Since \eqref{min0} and \eqref{intro1} have the same form when $\mathcal{A}(\bTheta)$ and $\bY$ are vectorized, we can use this kind of algorithm to solve \eqref{min0}.

 The \our{} algorithm constitutes the following iterative subroutines: \begin{enumerate} \item \textbf{Gradient Descent (GD) Step}.
-In each iteration, a GD update is performed independently for each task.
-This step aims to reduce the task-specific loss.
-For the $t$-th task, the $(k + 1)$-th iteration is updated according to the following expression:
+In each iteration, a GD update is performed independently for each task to reduce the task-specific loss.
+For the $t$-th task, the expression of $(k + 1)$-th iteration is: